What is Drone Image Forensics – Examination of Exif & JPEG Format

-4. Know the array of blocks (compressed) that comprise of the image amassed in small space.
+4. Know the array of blocks (compressed) that comprise the image amassed in a small space.

 5. For recovering the original image inverse DCT can be applied to the image.

-If we see and study about the JPEG standard while studying about the Drone Image Forensics, we will find out that it doesn’t implement a specific Huffman code or quantization table, so it’s easy to adjust the compression and quality of the image.
-So if we want to decode the JPEG files then its quantization table and Huffman code are rooted into JPEG header, so table code and other extracted data from the JPEG header can be used for validation purpose.
+If we see and study the JPEG standard while studying the Drone Image Forensics.
+We will find out that it doesn’t implement a specific Huffman code or quantization table, so it’s easy to adjust the compression and quality of the image.
+So if we want to decode the JPEG files then its quantization table and Huffman code are rooted into the JPEG header.
+So table code and other extracted data from the JPEG header can be used for validation purposes.
 Image Dimensions, Huffman Code and quantization table are the important or basic elements of the Camera Signature.
 Cameras with different sensor resolutions can be classified on the basis of Image Dimensions.
-The total of 284 values can be hauled out from an image which includes 90 Huffman codes, 2 image dimensions and 192 quantization values.
-The Huffman code supports two different coefficients; DC and AC along with separate codes for each of them.
-The code length can be from 1, 2….15 corresponding to 15 values and Huffman supports 6 sets of such values.
-Similarly, in quantization table there is one dimensional array of 192 values, as table supports three sets of 8×8 such tables specified as single dimensional array.

-The JPEG header also comprises of thumbnail version of the image, which can be used to carve out the next three components of camera signature.
-As we know the size of thumbnail image is not larger than some hundred square pixels.
-In some cases the cameras don’t assign or use the thumbnail image, so in such cases 0 is assigned to parameter associated with the thumbnail.
-Thumbnail will give 284 values comprising of 192 quantization tables, 90 Huffman codes and 2 image dimensions.
+The JPEG header also comprises of thumbnail version of the image.
+Which can be used to carve out the next three components of the camera signature.
+As we know the size of the thumbnail image is not larger than some hundred square pixels.
+In some cases, the cameras don’t assign or use the thumbnail image.
+So in such cases, 0 is assigned to the parameter associated with the thumbnail.
+Thumbnails will give 284 values comprising 192 quantization tables, 90 Huffman codes and 2 image dimensions.

-So in total 576 values can be carved out of the full resolution image consisting of 284 values from thumbnail header, 284 from image header and 8 from the Exif metadata which all together gives out the camera signature which will further help to prove the image authentication.
+So in total 576 values can be carved out of the full resolution image consisting of 284 values from the thumbnail header, 284 from the image header and 8 from the Exif metadata which altogether gives out the camera signature which will further help to prove the image authentication.

-So to detect the alteration in a photo, the camera signature of the original camera is compared to the carved out signature value and if there is a difference then it can be a strong evidence in favor of tampering.
+So to detect the alteration in a photo, the camera signature of the original camera is compared to the carved out signature value and if there is a difference then it can be strong evidence in favour of tampering.

-As the camera distribution is non uniform so there is equivalence class of size n to compare with camera configuration.
-So if we see the case of Adobe Photoshop and compare its signature with various camera signatures then we will find out that only thumbnail and image Huffman code and quantization table can be used for comparing.
-That means Photoshop signatures inhabit with equivalence class of size 1.
+As the camera distribution is non-uniform so there is an equivalence class of size n to compare with camera configuration.
+So if we see the case of Adobe Photoshop and compare its signature with various camera signatures then we will find out that only the thumbnail and can use the image Huffman code and quantization table for comparing.
+That means Photoshop signatures inhabit an equivalence class of size 1.

-So we can conclude that, image forensics is an important aspect of any investigation including image involved in a crime or associated with it.
-In the forensics of Drone Image Forensics can prove to be a strong technique that also provides important artifacts to help out in the case.
-JPEG header, Exif header, thumbnail image; all of these can be good sources of artifacts if, data carving is done properly out of them.
+So we can conclude that image forensics is an important aspect of any investigation including image involved in a crime or associated with it.
+In the forensics of Drone, Image Forensics can prove to be a strong technique that also provides important artefacts to help out in the case.
+JPEG header, Exif header, thumbnail image.
+All of these can be good sources of artefacts if, data carving is done properly out of them.